Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Privacy-Utility-Efficiency Interplay

 LoRA freezes the weights of the pretrained base model $W_0$ and only fine-tunes an adapter matrix $\Delta W_t$.
 During training, $\Delta W_t$ is stored separately from $W_0$ as two low-rank matrices with rank $r$: $\Delta W_t = B_t A_t$ with $B_t \in \mathbb{R}^{d \times r}, A_t \in \mathbb{R}^{r \times k}, W_0 \in \mathbb{R}^{d \times k}$. $r$ is typically very small, often between $4$ and $32$. $\alpha$ is a constant that controls how much the LoRA adapters affect the behavior of the base weights $W_0$.

-We hypothesize that LoRA's low-rank updates restrict the model's capacity to memorize precise details, which could have an effect similar to the noisy updates in DP.
-Therefore, LoRA has the potential to provide better privacy-utility trade-offs than FFT, similar to DP, while also being computationally more efficient.
+We hypothesize that LoRA's low-rank updates restrict the model's capacity to memorize precise details, which could have an effect similar to the noisy updates in DP-SGD.
+Therefore, LoRA has the potential to provide better privacy-utility trade-offs than FFT, similar to DP-SGD, while also being computationally more efficient.

 \textbf{Privacy-Utility trade-off:} We investigate the effects of varying both the rank $r$ and scaling parameter $\alpha$ of LoRA.
 We use common rank values of $16$ and $32$ and $\alpha \in \{16,32,64,128\}$.
-While LoRA has been explored for privacy in conjunction with DP~\cite{yu2022differentiallyprivatefinetuninglanguage}, there has been no prior work that specifically examines the privacy benefits of LoRA alone.
+While LoRA has been explored for privacy in conjunction with DP-SGD~\cite{yu2022differentiallyprivatefinetuninglanguage}, there has been no prior work that specifically examines the privacy benefits of LoRA alone.

 Figures~\ref{fig:lora_16_csima}-~\ref{fig:lora_16_csimc} show the trade-off with rank $16$ and varying parameters of $\alpha$ for the CustomerSim dataset across Pythia, Gemma and Llama2 models.
 As seen in Figures \ref{fig:lora_16_csima} and \ref{fig:lora_16_csimb}, smaller-scale models (Pythia and Gemma) exhibit a better privacy-utility trade-off when the rank and $\alpha$ values are equal, compared to the other configurations.
 For the larger model, the privacy declines at later epochs, while utility is mostly retained.
 This trend is similar to the one observed for rank $32$ in Figures~\ref{fig:lora_32_csima}-~\ref{fig:lora_32_csimc}.
 We also analyze the trade-off for the SynBio dataset in Figures~\ref{fig:lora_16_piia}-~\ref{fig:lora_16_piic} for rank 16, and Figures~\ref{fig:lora_32_piia}-~\ref{fig:lora_32_piic} for rank 32, which make similar observations.
 However, due to the more unstructured nature of the SynBio dataset, there is a larger reduction in utility after certain epochs compared to the CustomerSim dataset.